smith897/142Q2FrontEnd/CurrentPlan.md

  -->That'd also fix the weird reloading stuff.
 Notice any time you interact with the website it reloads, which looks kind of ugly.

-Put /api/ before the api calls, and try again